Chizhou railway station

 Chizhou railway station is a railway station in Tongguan District, Tongling, Anhui, China.

 History

 The station opened on 1 September 2008 with the introduction of passenger services on the Tongling–Jiujiang railway.
 On 6 December 2015, high-speed service began with the opening of the Nanjing–Anqing intercity railway.
+The Chizhou–Huangshan high-speed railway opened on 26 April 2024.